 For this review, we tested bars of varying geometry, materials, and clamp diameters in order to experience the range of performance characteristics that modern bars provide.
 We rode each of the bars in this test for hundreds of miles on a variety of bikes and trail conditions throughout northern California.
 We analyzed and tested these bars and rated them on their stiffness/compliance, control, weight, and style/design.

-The bike industry tends to make carbon parts "sexier" than their aluminum counterparts, with more R&D money put towards graphics and styling assuming that the consumer will relate appearance with value.
+The bike industry tends to make carbon parts "sexier" than their aluminum counterparts, with more R&D money put towards graphics and styling, assuming that the consumer will relate appearance with value.
 While carbon fiber does allow for unique bar geometry unattainable with aluminum manufacturing processes, as well as an increased stiffness and vibration absorption, it is not necessarily the correct choice for every individual, with cheaper aluminum models providing different benefits that some may seek.
-Our Best Buy Award winner, the aluminum Renthal Fatbar 35 has the highest price to performance ratio and costs roughly half the price of its carbon fiber counterparts.
+Our Best Buy Award winner, the aluminum Renthal Fatbar 35, has the highest price to performance ratio and costs roughly half the price of its carbon fiber counterparts.

 Stiffness & Compliance

-Stiffness and compliance are often seen as two ends of a spectrum, where compliance is related to the elasticity of a material (essentially how much deformation takes place under force), while stiffness is the ability of a material to resist deformation under force.
+Stiffness and compliance are often seen as two ends of a spectrum, where compliance is related to the elasticity of a material (essentially how much deformation takes place under force).
+In contrast, stiffness is the ability of a material to resist deformation under force.
 Mountain bike handlebars are intentionally tapered from the center to their ends in order to separate the bars into sections with differing stiffness and compliance characteristics.
 These individual sections coalesce to determine the bar's overall ability to absorb chatter, flex at the ends under force, and stay stiff in the center to maintain steering accuracy and leverage.
 Some riders prefer a very stiff bar to maximize their control and steering input on the bike, while others prefer a more compliant bar that absorbs trail feedback and reduces hand fatigue.
 We feel the best bars offer the best of both worlds.

 We evaluated each bar's stiffness and compliance through a simple garage lab flex-test combined with our impressions during on-trail use.
 We mounted each model to a stem that was secured in a clamp and applied full body weight while recording with the slow-motion video.
 We quantified deformation by placing a millimeter ruler next to the bars in the video.
 We used this simple test to supplement our real-world testing.
 During on-trail testing, we analyzed how well each handlebar dampened vibration and trail chatter, muted feedback, or flexed noticeably under impact or steering, or reduced/increased hand fatigue.

 The Ibis Adjustable uses a 31.8 mm clamp diameter, and despite being crafted from carbon fiber, these bars are more forgiving than many carbon models on the market.
 While we loved their compliance, their reduced stiffness brought them down ever so slightly in this metric.
 The Race Face Next R carbon bar has a 35mm clamp diameter and stiffness/compliance on par with the Ibis bar.
-We feel it is suitable for a huge range of disciplines, though it didn't provide quite the same level of stiffness as our top-rated models.
+We feel it is suitable for a vast range of disciplines, though it didn't provide quite the same level of stiffness as our top-rated models.

 Despite having a 31.8mm clamp diameter, the Diety Speedway 800 is one of the stiffest bars we tested.
 The Speedway is stiff enough for professional downhill racers, though our testers found them to be a bit unforgiving and caused hand fatigue during prolonged downhills.
-The Enve M7 is also unrelentingly stiff, and while they offer razor-sharp handling, they had a tendency to wear out our wrists and hands during rides.
+The Enve M7 is also unrelentingly stiff, and while they offer razor-sharp handling, they tended to wear out our wrists and hands during rides.

 Control is determined by both the horizontal and vertical leverage of a bar.
 Width is often the defining variable of this metric, in that the wider a bar is, the less force is required to adjust the direction of the front wheel.
 Both vertical leverage and control in rough terrain can be dependent on the material, geometry, and manufacturing design of a handlebar.
 When riding through rough terrain, say a rock garden, each rock deflects the front tire of a bicycle, requiring some correction on the part of the rider.
 The more a bar's geometry is aimed at lateral leverage, the easier it is for the rider to save energy in riding the rough section of trail.
 Geometry also plays a large part in vertical leverage, which is critical in cornering well.
 Beyond geometry and width, the layup and material of a bar can alter vibration dampening characteristics, which can determine overall control in a variety of situations.